Mary Rose Portsmouth

-The museum, designed by a team comprising Wilkinson Eyre Architects (architect), Pringle Brandon
+The Mary Rose Museum, designed by a team comprising Wilkinson Eyre Architects (architect), Pringle Brandon

 (interior architect) and Land Design Studio (exhibition design and interpretation), in collaboration with

-Gifford (structural and M&E engineer), will reunite the ship's preserved hull with many thousands of
+Gifford (structural and M&E engineer), reunites the ship's preserved hull with many thousands of

 unseen artefacts for the first time in 500 years.